In today’s post, I’m going to be talking to you a little bit about client reviews, how to ask for them and how to manage them.

 Well, we always respond in a very professional manner.
 The first thing you are going to do is hit that reply button, and you’re going to say to the person “I am truly sorry that you had a bad experience”.

-“Hi Paul.
+“Hi Peter.
 I am truly sorry that you have had a bad experience.”

-When you address someone by name, they will feel like you are paying attention and that you honestly care about them, because you have taken the time out of your day to learn their name.
+When you address someone by name, they will feel like you are paying attention to their concerns and that you honestly care about them, because you have taken the time out of your day to learn their name.

 Always, always, always (I can’t stress this enough), ALWAYS, take it off line.
 Don’t air your dirty laundry for the world to see.
 Don’t say “Hey Paul.
 I looked into this and apparent YOU yelled at my cashier, and you were a horrible customer.
 So we don’t welcome you back here.”.